British-Columbia/Provincial-Court/Bin/Rules of Procedure.md

 ### 3. Preliminary Hearing and Arraignment

-**Rule 3.1.** Prior to trial scheduling, the defendant must enter a plea to the charges listed in the criminal information.
+**Rule 3.1.** Prior to trial scheduling, the defendant must enter a plea to the charges listed in the criminal information after being read his charges during arraignment.

 **Rule 3.2.** If the defendant fails to enter a plea to the charges in a certain reasonable allotted period of time by the Court, a default plea of not guilty shall be entered.